zushyart/coding-projects/README.md

 SQUARUN - A game inspired by the Google dinosaur game that I made for school.

-SQUISHY CAT - I followed Griffpatch's stretchy sprites tutorial.
-The project is useless because of Turbowarp's stretch blocks extension.

 STRETCHY CAT - I was messing with Turbowarp extensions and made a stretching cat.

 TEXT SAVING - I followed Griffpatch's tutorial about saving and loading text.

-TILING MAKER (SPECTRE) - Tiling Maker with spectre tiles.
+TILING MAKER (SPECTRE) - A tool for making tilings with spectre tiles.

-TILING MAKER (SQUARES) - Tiling Maker with squares.
+TILING MAKER (SQUARES) - Make tilings with two different squares.

-TILING MAKER (TEMPLATE) - Something for making things like Tiling Maker.

-TILING MAKER - A project for placing tiles to making tilings.

 TILING SUBSTITUTION - A project that creates aperiodic tilings using substitution rules.